-Nothing historical here but this is a nice hike to a peak with great views just outside of Joshua Tree.
+There is nothing historical here, but this is a nice hike to a peak with great views just outside of Joshua Tree.

 The trail starts from the upper dirt parking lot.
 The trail to the peak is easy to follow and generally well-marked.
 It starts off by following an old road up the mountain.

-At around 0.7 miles (1.1 km), the trail gains some elevation, and you begin to get some nice views of the Pioneertown area and flat-topped lava buttes off to the east.
+At around 0.7 miles, the trail gains some elevation, and you begin to get some nice views of the Pioneertown area and flat-topped lava buttes off to the east.
 That lava flow dates approximately 6.9 to 9.3 million years ago, which puts it in the Miocene epoch.
-This suggests they were formed about the same time as some other volcanic sites in the Mojave: like the Amboy and Pisgah Craters.
-That must have been an interesting time to be around.
+This suggests they were formed about the same time as some other volcanic sites in the Mojave, like the Amboy and Pisgah Craters.
+That must have been an exciting time to be around.

-From here the old road turns west and deeper into the hills.
-The destruction of the fire is pretty evident here; California Juniper (Juniperus californica), Pinyon Pine (Pinus monophylla) and Desert Shrub Oak (Quercus comelius-mulleri) are slowly recovering.
-At 1.3 miles (2.1 km), the trail zigzags up a granite (quartz monzonite) hillside to a saddle.
+From here, the old road turns west and deeper into the hills.
+The destruction of the fire is pretty evident here; California Juniper (Juniperus californica), Pinyon Pine (Pinus monophylla), and Desert Shrub Oak (Quercus comelius-mulleri) are slowly recovering.
+At 1.3 miles, the trail zigzags up a granite hillside to a saddle.
 The trail continues into a sheltered little valley before the final climb to the summit.
-The darker colored rock here is the same basalt lava flows as those distant flat-topped mesas.
+The darker-colored rock here is the same basalt lava flows as those distant flat-topped mesas.

-The rocky peak has a pleasant view of San Jacinto peak towering to the south.
-Onyx Peak is a high bump off to the west with San Gorgonio being hidden behind a ridge.
+Rocky Chaparrosa Peak has a pleasant view of San Jacinto Peak towering to the south.
+Onyx Peak is a high bump off to the west, with San Gorgonio being hidden behind a ridge.
 To the southeast, the rolling terrain of the Little San Bernardino Mountains inside of the park is apparent.
-It is hard to pick out any of the individual peaks, but Quail, Eureka, Warren, and others are all in there with Queen Mountain being separate and a bit farther off and east.
+It is hard to pick out any of the individual peaks, but Quail, Eureka, Warren, and others are all in there, with Queen Mountain being separate and a bit farther off and east.
 On a clear day, you might even be able to spot the Salton Sea in the distance.

-The USGS peak marker on the summit ridge seems like it is at the wrong spot.
+The USGS peak marker on the summit ridge seems to be at the wrong spot.
 The high point appears to be a bit farther to the west.
 Look for the summit register in a red coffee can near the marker.

 If you go early enough, you can be back in time to have lunch at Pappy and Harriett’s in Pioneertown.
-This is a great place to get a burger (and sometimes stay for a show.)
-After lunch, you could still have time to come back here and hike up Pipes Canyon.
+This is a great place to get a bite to eat (and sometimes stay for a show.)
+After lunch, you would still have time to return here and hike up Pipes Canyon.